Understanding the Money Market Instruments in India

 • It helps in implementing monetary policies.

-• It provides a safe method to get funds to businesses, helping them grow and further develop the economy.
+• It provides a safe method to access short term funds to businesses, helping them grow and meet short term expenses and liquidity and in turn, further develop the economy.

 • It helps keep inflation on track.
-The government can easily raise funds through these instruments.
-In the absence of these instruments, the government would have to print more currency or turn to loans to fund projects for social welfare, leading to inflation.
+The government can quickly raise funds through these instruments.
+Without these instruments, the government would have to print more currency or turn to longer tenure loans to fund projects for social welfare, leading to inflation.

 • Short-term interest rates influence long-term interest rates.